 Your layout should be consistent

 The look of your CV – how you’ve set out and presented information – gives Knight Frank recruiters their first chance to gauge your professionalism and your attention to detail.
-‘We do take notice of whether a CV is nicely laid out,’ says Lauren.
-‘Details such as ensuring that headings and dates are formatted consistently matter.’
-Get the basic details right, too: ensure that the dates on your CV match those you put on your application form.
+You want to make sure that your CV is easy to read for recruiters and that it looks neat – double check that the formatting is consistent on your headings, bullet points, paragraphs etc. Get the basic details right, too: ensure that the dates on your CV match those you put on your application form.

 Open with a personal statement or not?